Siftah/get_iplayer/installer.md

-## How to Build the get_player Windows installer
+## get_player Windows installer

-The instructions below are current for version 4.3 of the installer.
+This document contains instructions for building the `get_iplayer` Windows installer, along with additional notes for installer developers.
+The information below is current for version 4.3 of the installer.

+## Building the Installer

 ### Prerequisites